 4. Reinforce Expectations

-The simple answer goes back to secret number 1– practice makes perfect.
-When I first begin teaching students how to do math stations with me, we talk about what stations should look like and sound like.
+The simple answer goes back to secret number 1– practice makes permanent.
+When I first begin teaching students how to do math stations with me, we talk about what stations should look and sound like.

 Grab a free copy of my “Looks Like/Sounds Like” chart for math stations using the form below.